 STEAM (Science, Technology, Engineering, Art, Math) Enrichment is offered regularly at each of our sites.
 Our Westcott Club features a dedicated STEM MakerSpace thanks to a generous grant from the Arconic Foundation!
 At all of our Clubs, our Club members enjoy fun STEM activities like making slime, building stomp rockets, participating in LEGO challenges and much more.

 Character & Citizenship

 Volunteering teaches Club members to give back to their community and express gratitude.
 Examples of volunteering initiatives include writing letters to nursing home residents, cleaning up litter around the Elston school building and creating safety posters for use at school.

 Respect Bucks is a rewards program developed by our team.
-Members receive “Respect Bucks” when they are caught making good choices or being kind/helpful without prompting.
-Several times a year we hold a party where members can cash in their Respect Bucks.
-The more Respect Bucks they have earned, the more toppings they can put on their ice cream!
+Members at participating Clubs receive “Respect Bucks” when they are caught making good choices or being kind/helpful without prompting.

-SMART Moves helps Club members learn resistance skills, good decision-making and how to become responsible citizens.
+SMART Moves helps Club members learn resistance, develop good decision-making and increase their social-emotional skills.
 SMART stands for Skills Mastery and Resilience Training.
-We offer three different curriculums to ensure lessons are delivered in an age-appropriate manner: Kid SMART (6 to 9 year-olds), Start SMART (10 to 12 year-olds) and Stay SMART (13 to 15 year-olds).
+We offer multiple curriculums to ensure lessons are delivered in an age-appropriate manner.

 Food Program – All Club members receive nutritious after school snacks during their time at our Clubs.
 Summer Club members receive breakfast, lunch and an afternoon snack.
 Snacks and meals are always free to Club members